State school: Sri Lanka

 Most of the schools in Sri Lanka are maintained by the government as a part of the free education.
 With the establishment of the provincial council system in the 1980s the central government handed control of most schools to local governments.
 However the old schools which had been around since the colonial times were retained by the central government, thus creating three types of government schools: National Schools, Provincial Schools, and Piriven.

 National Schools come under the direct control of the Ministry of Education therefore have direct funding from the ministry.
 Provincial Schools consists of the vast majority of schools in Sri Lanka which are funded and controlled by the local governments.
 Piriven are monastic college (similar to a seminary) for the education of Buddhist priests.
 These have been the centres of secondary and higher education in ancient times for lay people as well.
 Today these are funded and maintained by the Ministry of Education.

 Europe

 Denmark

-The Danish School system is supported today by tax-based governmental and municipal funding from day care through primary and secondary education to higher education and there are no tuition fees for regular students in public schools and universities.
+The Danish school system is supported today by tax-based governmental and municipal funding from day care through primary and secondary education to higher education and there are no tuition fees for regular students in public schools and universities.
 The Danish public primary schools, covering the entire period of compulsory education, are called folkeskoler (literally 'people's schools' or 'public schools').
 The folkeskole consists of a pre-school class (mandatory since 2009), the 9-year obligatory course and a voluntary 11th year.
 It thus caters for pupils aged 6 to 17.
 It is also possible for parents to send their children to various kinds of private schools.
 These schools also receive government funding, although they are not public.
 In addition to this funding, these schools may charge a fee from the parents.

+England

+England has a strong state-funded school system.
+There are a number of categories of English state-funded schools including academy schools, community schools, faith schools, foundation schools, free schools, grammar schools, maths schools, studio schools, university technical colleges, state boarding schools and City Technology Colleges.

+About one third of English state-funded schools are faith schools; i.e. affiliated with religious groups, most often from the Church of England (approximately 2/3 of faith schools), or the Roman Catholic Church (around 3/10).
+There are also schools affiliated to other Christian churches; in 2011, there were 42 Jewish, 12 Muslim, 3 Sikh and 1 Hindu faith schools.
+These faith schools include sub-categories such as faith-academy schools, voluntary aided schools, and voluntary controlled schools: most voluntary controlled schools are faith schools.